 (2) Establish or maintain an office or practice that is primarily devoted to the provision of dental hygiene services.

-(F) The state dental board shall adopt rules under division (C) of section 4715.03 of the Revised Code identifying procedures a dental hygienist may not perform when practicing in the absence of the supervising dentist pursuant to division (C) or (D) of this section.
+(G) The state dental board shall adopt rules under division (C) of section 4715.03 of the Revised Code identifying procedures a dental hygienist may not perform when practicing in the absence of the supervising dentist pursuant to division (C) or (D) of this section.
 The board shall not identify recementation of temporary crowns or recementation of crowns with temporary cement as such procedures.

 Amended by 130th General Assembly File No. 25, HB 59, §101.01, eff.
 9/29/2013.

 Amended by 128th General AssemblyFile No.34, HB 190, §1, eff.
 8/31/2010.

 Effective Date: 03-22-1999; 2008 HB332 08-06-2008